bran0h/rust-exercises/idiomatic_rust/slides/index.md

 ```

 Code is <em>monomorphized</em>:
  - Two versions of `add_values` end up in binary
  - Optimized separately and very fast to run (static dispatch)
  - Slow to compile and larger binary

 ---

-## layout: default
+layout: default
+---

 # Dynamic dispatch

-_What if don't know the concrete type implementing the trait at compile time?_
+*What if don't know the concrete type implementing the trait at compile time?*

 ```rust{all|1-8|10-12|14-23|17-20}
 use std::io::Write;